luckyfrappe/groundwork/TESTING.md

 These are issues that have been identified but are out of scope for the current MVP.

--Cross-Site Scripting (XSS) Risk: The use of innerHTML to display user input, while convenient, presents a potential security risk.
+- Cross-Site Scripting (XSS) Risk: The use of innerHTML to display user input, while convenient, presents a potential security risk.
 This needs to be refactored to use safer DOM manipulation methods.
+- Changing the worksite name was not updating it on the services page.
+- Consider refactoring so that the entered values in the worksite specification remain intact when adjusting services in the previous step to make form more dynamic.

 ### Solved Bugs